ObserveRTC/client-monitor-js/README.md

     collectingPeriodInMs: 5000,

     /**
-     * By setting this, the observer makes samples after n number or collected stats.
+     * By setting this, the monitor makes samples after n number or collected stats.
      *
      * For example if the value is 10, the observer makes a sample after 10 collected stats (in every 10 collectingPeriodInMs).
      * if the value is less or equal than 0